Bounti/FX3_STREAM_IN/README.md

 All files copied from Cypress examples are under the CYPRESS SOFTWARE LICENSE AGREEMENT.
 The Synthesis script is under the CeCILL license
 All other files are under the GNU GPL3 license.

+# Credits

+This project is based on the following projects:
+- The FX3 firmware and the GPIF configuration is a fork of [DomesdayDuplicator](https://github.com/simoninns/DomesdayDuplicator).
+- We refer to the [official examples](https://www.cypress.com/documentation/code-examples/usb-superspeed-code-examples) provided by Cypress.
+- The synthesis script are forked from [SAB4Z](https://gitlab.telecom-paris.fr/renaud.pacalet/sab4z)